Rules and Regulations for Cultural Facilities Grant Program (665-RICR-20-00-1)

 d.
 Acquisition of collections.

 e.
-General Operating Expenses (GOS).
+General Operating Support (GOS).
 Administrative costs for running the organization (including but not limited to salaries, travel, personnel, office supplies, mortgage or rent, operating overhead or indirect costs, etc.)

 f.
 Costs associated with representation, proposal, or grant application preparation.